Topics

 Contents

-1. Food classification by NOVA
+1. Food classification using the NOVA system

-2. The Issues with Ultra-Processed Foods
+2. Issues associated with ultra-processed foods

 3. Consumption of UPFs and its association with obesity